 Have you seen situations where the child loses a few skills after having gone on holiday?

-For many children in Singapore, the maid handles the daily basics of getting the child ready (bathing, brushing teeth, washing hands).
-If the maid is not present during the holiday, how do we ensure this is a smooth process?
+For many children in Singapore, a helper or nanny handles the daily basics of getting the child ready (bathing, brushing teeth, washing hands).
+If helper or nanny is not present during the holiday, how do we ensure this is a smooth process?

 After a holiday, how do you get them readjusted back to the usual routine?